 I’m a professional, and I charge professional rates.
 If you’re trying to provide something for less than what I’d charge, then there’s a good chance what you’re offering is going to be of a lower quality than what I would do.

-A cheap website is precisely that, and I don’t believe my clients want that; they might only have a small budget, but they still want a cost-effective solution that will help them meet their business objectives.
-Within a clients’ budget I always seek to deliver true value and do my best to delight them with the finished product.
+A cheap website is precisely that, and I don’t believe my clients want that.
+You might only have a small budget, but you still want a cost-effective solution that will help you meet your business objectives.
+I always seek to deliver true value with the budget available and do my best to delight with the finished product.

 If my objective was to simply build websites for as little as possible that would stand completely at odds with the business lifestyle I want to lead.
 I don’t want to earn myself a reputation as “that guy who knocks out cheap websites”.